InsertKoinIO/koin/koin-projects/docs/start/getting-started/modules-definitions.md

-Writing definitions in Koin is done via Kotlin functions, that describe ishow is built your instance.
+Writing definitions in Koin is done via Kotlin functions, that describe is how is built your instance.
 Once you have configured your Koin application, let's write some modules and definitions.

 ## Module & definitions